MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-02-28-mfp-jsontore-windows-compatibility-fixes.md

 ###JSONStore projects with ARM architecture do not run on Windows Phone due to the runtime error PERSISTENT\_STORE_FAILURE.

-The root cause for this error is that the DLLs are being picked from the Windows desktop folder of the DLL's source rather than from the Windows Phone folder of the DLL's.
+The root cause for this error is that the DLLs are being picked from the Windows desktop folder of the DLL's source rather than from the Windows Phone folder of the DLLs.
 This is due to a bug in the installation of the JSONStore plugin.

-To resolve this issue, remove the current DLL added to the project and add the dependent DLLs (namely sqlite3.dll and msvcr.dll) from the wp folder of the ARM arch DLLs from the path **&lt;*your_jsonstore_cordova_project_root_folder*&gt;/plugins/cordova-plugin-mfp-jsonstore/src/windows/buildtarget/wp/ARM/&lt;*add_dlls_from_here*&gt;**.
+To resolve this issue, remove the current DLL added to the project and add the dependent DLLs **(namely sqlite3.dll and msvcr.dll)** from the *wp* folder of the ARM arch DLLs from the path **&lt;*your_jsonstore_cordova_project_root_folder*&gt;/plugins/cordova-plugin-mfp-jsonstore/src/windows/buildtarget/wp/ARM/&lt;*add_dlls_from_here*&gt;**.
 The fix for this will be available in the future iFix releases.

  ![WinPhone DLL Addition]({{site.baseurl}}/assets/blog/2017-02-28-jsonstore-windows-compatibility/RemoveAndAddDLL.png)